-Burlington estate planning attorneys at Unsworth LaPlante, PLC can guide you through the process of naming a guardian for your children and can help you to determine the key facts that you will need to consider when selecting the right person to care for your kids if you are not able to raise them until they are adults.
+Burlington estate planning attorneys at Unsworth LaPlante, PLLC can guide you through the process of naming a guardian for your children and can help you to determine the key facts that you will need to consider when selecting the right person to care for your kids if you are not able to raise them until they are adults.
 We can also help you to make plans to provide financially for your children even if you aren’t able to be there for them personally.

 To find out more about how our legal team helps parents to plan for the future, join us for a free seminar.
 You can also give us a call at (802) 879-7133 or contact us online at any time to talk to a compassionate and knowledgeable member of our legal team about the creation of your personalized plan.